jamesxsc/c_compiler/management.md

 * Tests for global/local arrays of different types
 * Test for accessing a pointer when the original variable is out of scope (if this is possible without malloc and we think this will be tested; or just when the underlying variable has been shadowed)
 * Test void with and without return
+* Test for relational and logical operators on float and double
+* Test to assign to global ptr (not dereferenced)
+* Test for if (f) and while/for where f is a float or double to be implicitly converted.
+Same for pointer and char
+* Test for float equality e.g. f == 2.0f or d == 2.0d
 * Ternary operator
 * Float/double unary and postfix operators
 * Char operation byte masking where applicable